 Since 1870, the Christian Evidence Society has used contemporary methods of communication to explain some of the fundamental principles of the Christian faith.
-Here is a detailed history of the society and here is the list of current trustees and others involved in the society.

 In its early days, open air preaching in such places as Tower Hill or Speakers’ Corner in Hyde Park, London, was the Society’s favoured way of working.
 It published pamphlets which were widely read, particularly by the increasingly literate working population, and organised public lectures that were always well attended.
 Although predominantly Anglican, the Society has been committed to involving Christians from the other major denominations since its inception.

 As social habits changed and the modern media replaced the popularity of open air preaching and public lectures, the Society re-evaluated its role.
 By the 1980s, its trustees were looking at new ways of fulfilling its objectives – to proclaim, defend and explain (study) the Christian faith – in ways that were relevant for the latter part of the 20th century.